paulshuker/coppafisher/docs/contributing.md

 pytest -m "notebook and not integration and not manual"
 ```

-Check the percentage code coverage of each set of tests by appending `--cov=coppafish --cov-report term` to each
+Check the percentage code coverage by appending `--cov=coppafish --cov-report term` to each command.
-command.

 ## Code Philosophy